The Implied Analyst 12-Month Target For MGC

 About ADSK

 Autodesk, Inc. is engaged in three-dimensional (3D) design, engineering and entertainment technology solutions, spanning architecture, engineering, construction, product design, manufacturing, media and entertainment.
 Its architecture, engineering, construction and operations products improve the way building, infrastructure, and industrial projects are designed, built, and operated.
 Its product development and manufacturing software provides manufacturers in the automotive, transportation, industrial machinery, consumer products, and building product industries with comprehensive digital design, engineering, manufacturing, and production solutions.
-Its product offerings include AutoCAD Civil 3D, Autodesk Build, BIM Collaborate Pro, Revit, Tandem, AutoCAD, AutoCAD LT, Inventor, Vault, Maya, and 3ds Max.
-AutoCAD Civil 3D solution offers a surveying, design, analysis, and documentation solution for civil engineering, including land development, transportation, and environmental projects.
+Its product offerings include AutoCAD Civil 3D, Autodesk Build, BIM Collaborate Pro, Building Connected, Revit, Tandem, AutoCAD, AutoCAD LT, Inventor, Vault, Maya, 3ds Max, Flow Production Tracking, among others.
+AutoCAD Civil 3D solution offers surveying, design, analysis, and documentation solution.

 About the author